LaExploradora/LaExploradora/README.md

 # About me.
 - 👋 Yo, I’m @DoraDaExplora, or Mitya Nikulin.
 - 👀 I’m interested in Web Development, Drum&Bass, and Mechanical Keyboards.
-- 🌱 I’m currently working at Periodica.press as a frontend developer.
+- 🌱 I’m currently working at SuperJob as a frontend developer.
 - 🎓 Got a bachelor's degree in Information Security from the Plekhanov Russian University of Economics.
 - 💞️ I’m looking to collaborate on anything that will benefit at least someone and give me some more interesting experience.
 - 📫 HMU on Telegram: @LaExplorad0ra.